Domestic Superhero

 18 mins

-Instant Pot Cilantro Lime Chicken is an easy healthy meal that comes together in less than 30 minutes!
-Great for tacos, salads, rice bowls, or just plain!
+Cilantro Lime Chicken is an easy healthy meal that can be made in the Instant pot or slow cooker!
+Great for tacos, salads, or by itself!

 Course: Main Course